 - Stay AHEAD of deadlines.
 Procrastination is the enemy

 - NEVER stop prospecting.
 Even when you are lose-my-mind-busy, spend time prospecting for new business opportunities or clients every day.

 - Never stop LEARNING.
-When you are a business and are you own boss, the learning new things never ends.
-What you know not only makes you a better business owner, but a better service provider as well.
+When you are a business and are your own boss, learning new things never ends.
+What you know not only makes you a better business owner but a better service provider as well.

-One of my favorite place to prospect new busness is Upwork.
-UpWork has been one of my “honey holes” for quality work for years.
-Formerly Elance, UpWork is a bidding site that allows you to use your mad skillz to bid on opportunities to write for clients.
-UpWork also hasan app which I truly have come to rely and and love.
+One of my favorite places to prospect new business is Upwork.
+Upwork has been one of my “honey holes” for quality work for years.
+Formerly Elance, UpWork is a bidding site that allows you to use your mad skills to bid on opportunities to write for clients.
+UpWork also has an app that I truly have come to rely on and love.
 It keeps me in close connection with clients and potential clients since my iPhone is with me wherever I go.
 There are a couple of downsides to Upwork though.
 One is the slew of bottom feeder clients who want freelancers and bloggers to write for ridiculously low rates (it’s gotten better tho) and also the fact that UpWork tales 20% of your pay until you reach $500 (then it drops to 10%).
 But all-in-all it is still a great place to score some work!

 Training and Learning Sites

-WAHM.com: Great resources, articles and job forum for all sorts of work at home professions.
+WAHM.com: Great resources, articles and job forums for all sorts of work at home professions.